 Friday might mark the final Cross-Country race in the Falcon navy and white for Molly, but her running career is far from closed.
 Molly plans to continue her running career at the collegiate level and is looking forward to the next step in her journey.

 But for now, there is only one thing on her mind—a final race to close her tremendous O’Neal Cross Country career.

-The O’Neal School does not discriminate on the basis of race, color, national or ethnic origin, genetic information, citizenship, sexual orientation, gender identity or expression, or any other basis protected by law in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered program.
-Students are admitted to all the rights, privileges, programs, and activities generally accorded or made available to students at the school without regard for any protected categories./i>
+The O'Neal School admits students of any race, color, religion, sex, national origin, age, disability, veteran status, genetic information, citizenship, sexual orientation, gender identity or expression, or any other basis protected by law to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, genetic information, citizenship, sexual orientation, gender identity or expression, or any other basis protected by law in the administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.